yuechen-li-dev/primer/cpp-primer.md

   - Unaligned typed reads from byte storage are banned.
   - Implicit narrowing conversions in normal code are restricted.
   - Silent signed and unsigned mixing is restricted.
+  - Explicit object parameters / "deducing this" are banned.
+    - Use ordinary member functions or ordinary free functions instead.
+  - std::mdspan is restricted.
+Do not use it unless the repository explicitly needs multidimensional non-owning views and the data-layout contract is documented locally.

 default_patterns:
   error_handling: